LuisCarlosOliveira/CMU/README.md

 ## Tools Used

 For this project, the group decided to utilize ESTG's Gitlab for version control, storing the produced code, and facilitating the organized access to our application in real-time.
-The Android Studio, recommended by the course instructor, was used for code implementation, with Kotlin as the chosen programming language.
+The Android Studio, recommended by the professor, was used for code implementation, with Kotlin as the chosen programming language.
 Jetpack Compose was also incorporated into the development.
-Additionally, the instructor provided APIs that supplied valuable information aiding in project development.
+Additionally, the professor provided APIs that supplied valuable information aiding in project development.

 ## Contributors
 - Luís Oliveira – Nº 8190370;